Resourceful-Redwoods/AspiringAspen/PRESS-RELEASE.md

   > Online card game for aynone who can use a computer

 ## Summary ##
   > A fun, super competitive stat based card game that is easy to pick up and play for all ages.
-Each palyer chooses a card based on a category.
-The player with the best stat for that category wins the round.
+Each palyer chooses a card based on a location.
+The player with the best stat for that location wins the round.
 The player with the most wins at the end of the game, wins!

 ## Problem ##
   > There is not enough fun in the world.